-With the new Act in place John would now file for civil claim to have the children returned to their habitual residence.
-The new Central Authority in Thailand will view the civil claim and check to see who had legal Child Custody of the child at the time of abduction.
+With the new Act in place John would now file for civil claim.
+This to have the children returned to their habitual residence.
+The new Central Authority in Thailand will view the civil claim.
+They check to see who had legal Child Custody of the child at the time of abduction.
 If Lek had full custody and guardianship, then the CA will ignore the claim.

-If not, then the process to locate and return the child will start the process which can take months.
-The CA notifies the Royal Thai Police to locate the child or you can hire a private investigator to locate the child and inform the police of the location.
-The alternative route is to apply for a court order to the Thai Central Juvenile and Family Court to have the child returned.
+If not, then the process to locate and return the child will start.
+The process which can take months.
+The CA notifies the Royal Thai Police to locate the child.
+You can also hire a private investigator to locate the child and inform the police of the location.
+The alternative route is to apply for a court order to the Thai Central Juvenile and Family Court.
+This to have the child returned.
 Note that you can only seek remedy in these circumstances if you have full custody and guardianship of the child and not mere visitation rights.

 There can be exceptions and the courts have the final ruling.
 The court can refuse the order if they think that it is in the best interest of the child.
 The child’s return can be denied on this bases that the child will be in danger if returned or that the child has settled in well in his/her new location say after a year of having been taken away.
 The Thailand Child Abduction Act is a clearer pathway but not a full solution as yet.